jeppes/oops/README.md

 It _almost_ looks like using an object in OOP, but there's really no reason that we *have* to return our functions right away.
 If we give them some breathing room, we might just open up the ability for them to collaborate.

-Let's try building a little machine that knows how to count by putting a variable in said breathing room that our functions can access:
+Let's try building a little machine that knows how to count by declaring a local variable before returning our functions.
+Our counter can use this variable to keep track of its current state:

 ```javascript
 const makeCounter = () => {